FuchsiaOS/FuchsiaOS-docs-zh_CN/contribute/governance/api_council.md

 abstraction over the underlying fuchsia.io protocol in the Fuchsia System Interface.

-The *Fuchsia IDK* is a collection of libraries and tools that the Fuchsia project provides to people writing software for Fuchsia.
+The *Fuchsia IDK* is a collection of libraries, metadata, and tools that the Fuchsia project provides to people writing software for Fuchsia.
 Among other things, the Fuchsia IDK contains a definition of the Fuchsia System Interface as well as a number of client libraries.

-The *Fuchsia API Surface* is the combination of the Fuchsia System Interface and the client libraries included in the Fuchsia IDK.
+The *Fuchsia API Surface* is the collection of artifacts that we include in the IDK.
+This includes, but is not limited to, the Fuchsia System Interface, the client libraries included in the Fuchsia IDK, the IDK metadata, and the core Fuchsia developer tools.

 *Fuchsia contributors* are people who are involved in creating the Fuchsia operating system, including people who work for Google and people who do not.